ProactiveBench: Benchmarking Proactiveness in Multimodal Large Language Models

 \subsection{Filtering}

+This section provides further details about the filtering procedure, highlighting the motivations behind the proposed methodology and the effect of filtering.

+As the main paper describes, filtering is necessary to avoid measuring proactiveness on samples that do not require it.
+However, because filtering uses evaluated MLLMs to tell whether a sample leaks the answer in the first step, we aim to mitigate model dependency.
+To do so, we employ $22$ models from $10$ families, spanning closed and open-weights and sizes ($[0.5\text{B}, >\!\!1\text{T}]$ params).
+Furthermore, filtering focuses on first-turn leakages, which are easy to detect since they involve predicting the correct answer out of four candidates and cannot be used to measure proactiveness.
+Thus, our filtering pipeline is not strictly dependent on the MLLM filtering pool and will not impact future MLLMs, as they will be evaluated on the same data.

+We consider a sample to leak the answer if at least $25$\% ($6/22$) of MLLMs used for probing leakages can correctly answer the question in the first turn.
+The $25$\% threshold is based on its high recall in identifying information-leaking samples.
+Assuming a first-turn success rate of $40$\% (see \cref{tab:zero_shot_unfiltered}), this strategy achieves a $92.8$\% recall under the binomial model (\vs, $37.6$\% of the binomial test at $0.05$ confidence threshold).
+Thus, this strategy mostly retains samples that require proactiveness.

-This section visualizes the effects of the filtering procedure (\cref{subsec:filtering}), showing for each dataset the number of remaining samples and the average accuracy at different filtering thresholds. \Cref{fig:filtering_survivors} shows for each dataset the original dataset size and the size after filtering.
-Datasets with images that are generally easier to classify correctly in the first turn undergo a larger reduction (\eg, IN-C decreases from 4,856 to 1,095 samples).
+\Cref{fig:filtering_survivors} shows for each dataset the original dataset size and the size after filtering.
+Datasets with images that are generally easier to classify correctly in the first turn undergo a larger reduction (\eg, IN-C decreases from $4,856$ to $1,095$ samples).
 Instead, \cref{fig:filtering_accuracy} reports, for each dataset, the average accuracy at the first turn pre- and post-filtering, and compares them with the original and post-filtering zero-shot accuracy over multiple rounds.
 Finally, \cref{tab:zero_shot_unfiltered} reports MLLMs' zero-shot performance on the unfiltered benchmark.